Digital Marketing for Musicians: Creating Your Virtual World

 I read an article the other day that said, services like Spotify and Apple Music are crucial to building a music fan base.
 I couldn't disagree more.
 Yes, they're a convenient way for fans to listen to your music, but helping you to build a fan base?
 No. At most, they're helping you build followers.
 Unless you have a way to have a conversation with an actual person, build a relationship with them and turn them into a repeat customer, you are not going to create a fan that's going to have a meaningful impact on your career.
 Most people will probably disagree with me because they believe getting massive amounts of people to hear your music is the fastest way to grow an audience, but in my opinion, that way of thinking is outdated, reserved for a time when musical acts 'got discovered' and people listened to music on terrestrial radio.

 On that uplifting note, I recommend exploring the different channels available to you to see which ones fit best you and your music.
 Then start developing a marketing strategy specifically for the platform.
-And if you want to learn how to build a sustainable music career then I encourage you to check out our online artist development program.
+And if you want to Learn how to get your music HEARD and CREATE true fans , I encourage you to check out our online career development program.

 Related Articles: